Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5KRdfYoVv-c.md

 ### Transcript

-> will the sleeping room have additional function use a computer for instance, there are some ideas for it but nothing set in stone yet, and i'm also not gonna say what ideas we have but we have some ideas i think, so i guess we'll just having to find out
+> will the sleeping room have additional function use a computer for instance, there are some ideas for it but nothing set in stone yet, and I'm also not gonna say what ideas we have but we have some ideas I think, so I guess we'll just having to find out